-Roads traffic in the SPT region increased by around 8% between 2008 and 2018, although growth was not evenly distributed across the network.144 The motorway network in the SPT region experienced the largest proportionate increases in traffic of around 35% amounting to an additional 1.2 billion vehicle-kilometres per annum.145 Over the same time period, minor roads (B, C and unclassified roads) experienced a 6% increase in vehicle-kilometres.
-Between 2008 and 2018, three councils experienced a much larger increase in roads traffic compared to the regional average - Renfrewshire (17%), South Lanarkshire (12%) and North Lanarkshire (11%) - while four councils also experienced less change than the regional average - Inverclyde (no change overall), North Ayrshire (2%), South Ayrshire (5%) and Glasgow (6%).
+Road traffic in the SPT region increased by 8% between 2009 and 2019, although growth was not evenly distributed across the network.
+In 2019, traffic on trunk roads was 21% higher than 2009 levels while traffic on local authority roads was about the same in 2009 and 2019 (Figure 33).
+The motorway network in the SPT region experienced the largest proportionate increase over this time period.
+In 2019, motorway traffic was 38% higher compared to 2009, amounting to an additional 1.35 billion vehicle-kilometres.
+Between 2009 and 2019, five councils in the region experienced a larger increase in total roads traffic compared to the regional average - East Renfrewshire (14%), South Lanarkshire (13%), Argyll and Bute (10%), North Lanarkshire (10%) and Renfrewshire.
+Three councils experienced lower than the regional average growth in traffic levels (West Dunbartonshire (3%), North Ayrshire (4%) and Glasgow (5%)) whilst traffic levels in Inverced were broadly the same in 2009 and 2019.

 Pre-COVID19, transport modelling suggested that, over the next 20 years, traffic flows on motorways will continue to increase, but the most notable growth will be on the local roads network.
-It also suggested that capacity may be exceeded on the wider road network across the SPT region.146
+It also suggested that capacity may be exceeded